The Sisters Brothers (film): Plot

 In the American West in 1851, gunfighters Eli and Charlie Sisters are hired by the wealthy "Commodore" to kill a man named Hermann Warm.

-John Morris, a private detective, has been hired by the Commodore to track Warm down and hand him over to the Sisters brothers.
+John Morris, a private detective, has been hired by the Commodore to track Warm down, and hand him over to the Sisters brothers.
 Morris finds Warm traveling by wagon train to California with the Gold Rush and befriends him.
 They travel to Jacksonville where Morris has arranged his rendezvous with the Sisters brothers.
 Warm finds Morris' handcuffs, realizes his true intentions, and threatens him at gunpoint but Morris overpowers him.
 Warm reveals that he plans to find gold using a chemical formula of his own invention; the Sisters brothers have been sent to retrieve the formula, most likely by torturing Warm before killing him.
 Refusing to allow an innocent man's murder, Morris frees Warm and the two leave Jacksonville.
 On the road toward San Francisco, Warm reveals that his ultimate plan is to create a utopian society in Dallas, Texas.

 The brothers' pursuit is plagued by misfortune.
-A grizzly bear attacks their camp and mauls Eli's horse, Eli almost dies from a venomous spider bite and Charlie is repeatedly drunk and too hung over to ride.
-When they discover Morris' betrayal in Jacksonville, they follow the pair to Mayfield.
+A grizzly bear attacks their camp and mauls Eli's horse, Eli becomes very ill from swallowing a spider in his sleep and Charlie is repeatedly drunk and too hung over to ride.
+When they discover Morris' betrayal in Jacksonville, they follow the pair to the town of Mayfield.
 At Ms. Mayfield's hotel and brothel, she denies having seen Warm and Morris but offers the brothers a warm welcome.
 A sympathetic prostitute warns Eli of an impending attack and he attempts to leave with a drunken Charlie but they are cornered by Mayfield's gunslingers.
 The brothers kill the gunslingers and interrogate Mayfield as to Warm's and Morris’ whereabouts, before murdering and robbing her.

 In San Francisco, Charlie and Eli argue about continuing their hunt.
 Eli wishes to retire and open a store, but Charlie angrily rejects this idea.
 The next day, Charlie reveals that he has found a claim staked in Morris' name a few days' ride away.
 Eli agrees to complete the hunt as their final job.